LumaPictures/pymel/docs/source/eclipse.rst

 	* Use Eclipse's **Software Update** window (under help) to install `PyDev <http://pydev.sourceforge.net/download.html>`_
 	* You may also want to install a trial of `PyDev Extensions <http://fabioz.com/pydev/index.html>`_.
 I can't live without its `Mark Occurrences <http://fabioz.com/pydev/manual_adv_markoccurrences.html>`_ feature.

+These instructions are updated for Pydev 1.4.6, and should work on either Eclipse 3.4.x or 3.5.x

 --------------------------------------------------